fuxlud/Modularized_iOS_App/README.md

 Few words on the [Consolidated ViewState](https://www.ludafux.com/post/consolidated-viewstate) on my blog.

 ## SwiftUI
-Few words on the **.executeOnceOnAppear** [The ViewDidLoad Doppelgänger in SwiftUI](https://www.ludafux.com/post/viewdidload_doppelganger) on my blog.
+Few words on the **.executeOnceOnAppear** on my blog: [The ViewDidLoad Doppelgänger in SwiftUI](https://www.ludafux.com/post/viewdidload_doppelganger).